Ecwid/ecwid-api-docs/includes/_authentication.md

 # Overview

-Ecwid platform provides two ways of how applications can be installed and operated with an online store: native and external apps.
+The Ecwid platform provides two ways of installing and operating applications in an online store: native and external apps.

-**Native apps** work solely in Ecwid Control Panel by adding a new tab into one of its several sections.
-When user visits that tab, Ecwid will load the app's page in an iframe window.
-App can interact with a store (get access token, get store information) and with Ecwid Control Panel using [Ecwid JS SDK](#ecwid-javascript-sdk).
+**Native apps** work solely in the Ecwid Control Panel by adding a new tab into one of its sections.
+When a user visits that tab, Ecwid will load the app page in an IFRAME window.
+The app can interact with a store (get access token, get store information) and with the Ecwid Control Panel using [Ecwid JS SDK](#ecwid-javascript-sdk).

-**External apps** work outside of Ecwid Control Panel on an external website or in the background with no set up required.
-These applications need to [handle the oAuth process](#get-access-token) themselves in order to get access token.
-Usually these apps work on server-side with their own database to store access tokens of their users' stores.
+**External apps** work outside of the Ecwid Control Panel on an external website or in the background with no setup required.
+These applications need to [handle the oAuth process](#get-access-token) themselves in order to get an access token.
+Usually, they work on the server side with their own database to store the access tokens of their users’ stores.

 # Access tokens